suncoast-devs/handbook/curriculum/fundamentals/static-sites/assignments/expanding-your-world.md

 # Expanding Your World

 In this assignment you will end up with a simple styled web page, published on the web.

+Create a new website that shows some basic styling and formating using HTMl and CSS

 ## Objectives